Salt Water Salt Water — Do Salt Water Pools Get Algae? Prevention & Treatment Guide

 If You're Seeing Green or Yellow Algae

 Start by testing your water chemistry completely - not just chlorine, but pH, alkalinity, CYA, and calcium hardness.
-If free chlorine is below 1 ppm, that's your primary culprit.
+If free chlorine is below the minimum for your CYA (especially near or under 1 ppm), that's your primary culprit.
 Check your salt cell's amp draw against manufacturer specifications (always verify the correct amp rating for your specific model) to verify it's actually producing chlorine.

 If Chemistry Looks Normal But Algae Persists